Margaret Kilgallen: Influences

-Kilgallen was an avid reader, looking to Appalachian music, signage, letterpress printing, freight train graffiti art, and religious and decorative arts to inform her work.
-Her work demonstrates her respect for and engagement with craftsmanship and the stories of everyday peoples' lives.
+Kilgallen looked to Appalachian music, the murals of San Francisco's Mission District, letterpress printing, American folk signs, freight train graffiti art, and religious and decorative arts to inform her work.

 Work

 Kilgallen's paintings and murals reflect a variety of influences, including hand-painted signs, elements of American folk art, mural painting, and a variety of formal painting strategies.
 At an early age, she was impressed by examples of works by Southwestern and Mexican artists, and she employed these artists' use of warm colors in her own painting.
 Her many works in gouache, acrylic, and randomly-mixed and recycled house paints on found paper (often discarded book endpapers), reflect an interest in typographic styles and symbology that can be traced to her work as a book conservator with Dan Flanagan at the San Francisco Public Library in the early to mid-1990s.
 Kilgallen rendered all her work by hand without preparatory drawings or masking tape in order to express the handmade quality of each piece.
 Her paintings showcase women engaging in a variety of everyday activities that include biking and surfing.
 In addition to her commissioned mural work, Kilgallen was also a graffiti artist under the tag names "Meta" and "Matokie Slaughter."
 The latter name, an homage to folk musician Matokie Slaughter, was specifically used for freight train graffiti.
 In addition to Kilgallen’s work, she also displayed themes of nostalgia as an important part of her artistic expression that revolved around sentimental values, and a person's sense of close solidarity within a community.
 This was based on Kilgallen’s real life values which established the idea of togetherness providing an element of belonging rather than isolation.